 About Shinrin-Yoku or Forest Bathing

-Shinrin-yoku or forest bathing is a practice that originated in Japan in the early 1980s to encourage people to go out to nature and take in the goodness of the forest.
+Shinrin-yoku or forest bathing is an ancient practice that was coined in Japan in the early 1980s to encourage people to go out to nature and take in the goodness of the forest.
 This practice encourages us to slow down our minds and bring our attention to the surrounding nature through our different senses.
-Re-connecting to the natural world is much needed even more so in today’s fast-paced world where technology can suck us into hours of mindless scrolling or tempt us to spend excessive time with our digital devices.
-Research has shown that forest bathing has many health benefits besides unplugging us from technology and helping us to unwind from a hectic lifestyle, as it also supports our body’s natural capacity for wellness and healing.
+Re-connecting to the natural world is much needed even more so in today’s fast-paced world where technology can suck us into hours of mindless scrolling or tempt us to spend excessive time with our devices.
+Research has shown that forest bathing has many health benefits besides unplugging us from technology and helping us to unwind from a hectic lifestyle, it also supports our body’s natural capacity for wellness and healing.

 Some Health Benefits of Forest Bathing